5tefan/ncagg/README.md

 #### Specify Dimension Indecies to Extract and Flatten

 Consider SEIS SGPS files which contain the data from two sensor units, +X and -X. Most variables are of the form var[record_number, sensor_unit, channel, ...].
-It is possible to create an aggregate file for +X and -X individually using the take_dim_indicies configuration key.
+It is possible to create an aggregate file for the +X and -X sensor units individually using the take_dim_indicies configuration key.

 ```json
 {